 - Put the tray in the refrigerator or freezer, if possible, for 15 minutes, while you clean up.

-- Stir or whisk together the powdered sugar, the maple syrup, and extract, beating until smooth and glossy.
+- Stir or whisk together the powdered sugar and -the maple syrup, beating until smooth and glossy.
+You want to get a thick but pourable consistency.
 Add more syrup if it's too thick, or a little more sugar if it's too thin.

-- Spread a layer of glaze on each cooled scone and top with crushed walnuts.
+- Spread a layer of glaze on each cooled scone and top with crushed pecans.

 I made these twice and the consistency is crumbly.
 Like eat with a spoon crumbly (which is fine with me!), however I wanted to give them as a gift and wished they could have been handheld eaten.
 The first time I could not find oat flour and ground up oatmeal in the food processor as someone else suggested in this thread.
 They were good, but crumbly.
 Second attempt I found oat flour at Harris Teeter.
 Not in the flour/baking section but in another aisle for gluten free stuff.
 I don’t think I over mixed it or added too much flour.
 The dough was a little wet.
 The results are delicious, but a very crumbly consistency.
 Any suggestions, or are they supposed to be crumbly?
 Thanks.